LahiruParakrama/Data-Analysis-HR-Dashboard/README.md

-# Data-Analysis-HR-Dashboard (MySQL workbench,Power BI)
+# Data-Analysis-HR-Dashboard (MySQL Workbench,Power BI)
 ## Project Objective
 The main objective is understand about HR employee among different states and categorized them under gender and who currently working and who terminated since 2000 to 2020.